The thinnest layer of skin is found on your face. The skin of the eyelids is approximately 0.02 mm thick.

 Toner for dry skin

 To moisturize dry skin healthily, mix one drop of chamomile oil and one drop of geranium oil with the rosewater.
-Chamomile is a gentle moisturizer for dry or particularly sensitive skin, and geranium oil fragrantly rejuvenates sluggish skin by balancing natural oils in the facial tissues.
+Chamomile is a gentle moisturizer for dry or particularly sensitive skin, while geranium oil fragrantly rejuvenates sluggish skin by balancing natural oils in the facial tissues.

 Toner for oily skin